 Most psychological issues are far from straightforward, and no terminology or diagnostic categorization is exact.
 Usually, psychological issues are messy, with multiple ways to define and understand them, multiple ways to resolve and address them, multiple causes and irritants, and are a part of nonlinear cycles and sequences—feedback loops and vicious circles.
-Addressing them and forming a clear understanding of them requires putting them in the rich context of your life and mind, learning more about yourself and how everything is uniquely connected for you.
+Addressing them requires putting them in the rich context of your life, mind, and history; learning more about yourself and how everything is uniquely connected for you.

 "Let everything happen to you.
 Beauty and terror.
 Just keep going.
 No feeling is final.”